Sq-id/ThreatHunting/Host Analysis/Host_Notes.md

 ----------------------------------------------------------------------------
 ## **<ins>Linux Host Analysis</ins>**
 With linux searching for TA activity luckily can be pretty cut and dry if you have the right commands.
-Luckily ive listed them below
+Luckily ive listed them below.

 <details>